emmanueljay/ECMA/README.md

     cd ecma_project/build
     cmake .. -DCPLEX_ROOT_DIR={Path to your version of CPLEX (without the last "cplex")}

+for example, one can launch :

+    cmake .. -DCPLEX_ROOT_DIR=/Applications/CPLEX_Studio1261/

+and then, compile :

     make

 and then, to launch a simulation you can for example launch from the build/ dir :